ESAOpenSR/SRGAN/docs/index.md

 ![Super-resolved Sentinel-2 example](assets/6band_banner.png)

-SISR-RS-SRGAN is a comprehensive toolkit for training and evaluating super-resolution GANs on remote-sensing imagery.
+OpenSR-SRGAN is a comprehensive toolkit for training and evaluating super-resolution GANs on remote-sensing imagery.
 It packages a flexible generator/discriminator zoo, composable perceptual and reconstruction losses, and the training heuristics that make adversarial optimisation tractable—generator warm-up phases, learning-rate scheduling, adversarial-weight ramping, and more.
 All options are driven by concise YAML configuration files so you can explore new architectures or datasets without rewriting pipelines.